 We provide a brief review on molecular multi-modal learning.
 Prior works predominantly concentrate on modeling the chemical structures such as 1D SMILES \citep{smiles1}, 2D molecular graphs \citep{graph1, graph2, mgssl}, and 3D geometric structures \citep{3D1,3D2,wrj}.
 They utilize supervised signals on a predetermined set, and thus cannot generalize to unseen categories without labeled examples.
 Recently, KV-PLM \citep{kvplm} bridges this gap by linking SMILES with biomedical texts through a unified language modeling framework.
 Nonetheless, 1D SMILES may omit certain structural details and fail to identify structural similarities among molecules due to its non-uniqueness.
 To address these limitations, MoleculeSTM \citep{moleculestm} and MoMu \citep{momu} employ a contrastive learning approach to align the molecular graph with its corresponding text, thus performing well on unseen molecules and texts.
 However, these models are less effective on molecule-to-text generation tasks because language models are not yet well-versed in interpreting graphs as generative conditions.
 Therefore, MolCA \citep{molca} introduces a cross-modal projector to align the embedding space of the molecular graph with the language model's input space, enabling the comprehension of 2D graphs as generative conditions.
 This approach has also been extended to 3D graph structures, where 3D-MoLM \citep{3d-molm} uses a cross-modal projector to synchronize the embedding space of the 3D geometric structure with that of the language model.
+Beyond molecular graphs and textual descriptions, MV-Mol \citep{mv-mol} further incorporates knowledge graphs, expanding the multi-modal framework to include additional sources.
 Additionally, various efforts have been devoted to tackling specific molecular tasks based on textual data, including zero-shot instruction molecular learning \citep{gimlet}, molecular reaction prediction \citep{relm}, and molecular relational modeling \citep{moltc}.

 More related works on graph-based molecular learning, as well as more general multi-modal learning, can be found in Appendix~\ref{appendix:related}.